Rogers v. Koons: Background

 Art Rogers, a professional photographer, took a black-and-white photo of a man and a woman with their arms full of puppies.
 The photograph was simply entitled, Puppies, and was used on greeting cards and other generic merchandise.

 Jeff Koons, an internationally known artist, found the picture on a postcard and wanted to make a sculpture based on the photograph for an art show on the theme of banality of everyday items.
 After removing the copyright label from the postcard, he gave it to his assistants with instructions on how to model the sculpture.
 He asked that as much detail be copied as possible, though the puppies were to be made blue, their noses exaggerated, and flowers to be added to the hair of the man and woman.

-The sculpture, entitled, String of Puppies, became a success.
-Koons sold three of them for a total of $367,000.
+The sculpture, titled String of Puppies, became a success.
+Koons sold three copies of it for a total of $367,000.

 Upon discovering that his picture had been copied, Rogers sued Koons and the Sonnabend Gallery for copyright infringement.
 Koons admitted to having copied the image intentionally, but attempted to claim fair use by parody.

-Opinion of the Court
+Opinion of the court

-The Court found both "substantial similarity" and that Koons had access to the picture.
+The court found both "substantial similarity" and that Koons had access to the picture.
 The similarity was so close that the average lay person would recognize the copying, a measure for evaluation.
 Thus the sculpture was found to be a copy of the work by Rogers.